freedombird9/freedombird9.github.io/_posts/2015-12-25-ifttt-development.markdown

 {% endhighlight %}
 </div>

 Once IFTTT gets our post, it will poll our Trigger API immediately.
-At the time of writting, we cannot specify which Trigger to poll.
+At the time of writing, we cannot specify which Trigger to poll.
 IFTTT will just poll all the Triggers the user has.
 So the current real-time API behaves more like a button that we click to force IFTTT to do a Trigger check.
 It is still our normal Trigger API that does the actual work.
 Notice that if IFTTT detects that we are using the real-time API, it will still poll our API regularly